-This certificate is designed for commercial, public service, and law enforcement boat operators to provide the knowledge and skills needed to operate a vessel of up to 100 tons in a safe and responsible manner.
-The core course meeting the USCG education and exam requirement for a Master 100 ton license to carry seven or more paying passengers.
-The elective courses add skills to be able to identify, evaluate, and properly respond to on-the-water situations related to boaters safely, effectively, and professionally manage and maneuver watercrafts of varying sizes up to 100 tons.
-Credit minimum: 6
+This certificate is designed for recreation, commercial, public service, and law enforcement boat operators to provide the knowledge and skills needed to operate a vessel of up to 100 tons in a safe and responsible manner.
+The core courses meeting the USCG education and exam requirement for an operator of uninspected vessel license and Master of Vessel (inspected vessels.)
+The courses add skills to be able to identify, evaluate, and properly respond to on-the-water situations related to boaters safely, effectively, and professionally manage and maneuver watercrafts of varying sizes up to 35 feet in length.